Improve Processes in an Increasingly Technical Arena

-Lay the groundwork at A&M-Commerce for a career in a highly technological world.
+Lay the groundwork at A&M-Commerce for a successful career in a highly technological world.
 You will learn principles of engineering, science and mathematics that will enable you to identify and formulate solutions to complex engineering problems.
-After addressing economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability challenges, you will gain the ability to design systems, components or processes to meet industry needs.
-This program will provide you with opportunities to develop your analytical, planning and leadership abilities so you are ready to join a wide variety of organizations to design, manufacture or improve their systems.
+Gain the ability to design systems, components and processes to meet industry needs by addressing economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability challenges.
+Our robust program will provide opportunities to develop your analytical, planning and leadership abilities to prepare to design, manufacture and improve systems for a wide variety of organizations.

 Is this Program a Good Fit for You?